Centrattic/conversation-continuation/README.md

 * should check how my tokenizer is with emojis, ideally have a tokenizer with emojis/model trained on data including these
 * should consider whether or not to simulate one person instead of two (I think this is worse right now, because don't have person outside of this conversation history)
 * try to do some character training by constitutional AI.
 Maybe can also incorporate world model here (like model of what life looks like and stuff), since world modeling is hard and model is still bad at it (though maybe got better at class schedule prompt over training runs?)
+* Tbh having a good world model, or human model here, would be so ideal.
+The model is just bad at knowing what a human thinks like/cares about - somehow must find a way to imbue this
 * Apply a weightage in training to more recent data

 ### Versions